John Ker, 3rd Duke of Roxburghe: Early life

 Born in Hanover Square, London, on 23 April 1740, Ker succeeded his father to become the 3rd Duke of Roxburghe in 1755.
-During his Grand Tour in 1761 he fell in love with Duchess Christiane of Mecklenburg, oldest daughter of Duke Charles Louis Frederick of Mecklenburg.
+During his Grand Tour in 1761 he fell in love with Duchess Christiane of Mecklenburg, eldest daughter of Duke Charles Louis Frederick of Mecklenburg.
 This would have been a perfect match of social equals.
 Shortly afterwards a younger sister, Charlotte of Mecklenburg-Strelitz, became engaged to King George III.
-It was considered bad etiquette for an elder sister to marry someone of lower rank than a younger sister.
-For whatever reason, both John Ker and Christina separated and remained single for the rest of their lives.
-If George III recognised the sacrifice that Ker had made, it was rewarded with a high position at court.
+It was considered bad etiquette for an older sister to marry someone of lower rank than a younger sister.
+For whatever reason, both John Ker and Christiane separated and remained single for the rest of their lives.
+If George III recognised the sacrifice that Ker had made, it was with the high positions the king rewarded Ker with at court.
 He was Lord of the Bedchamber from 1767, was appointed a Knight of the Thistle in 1768.
 In 1796 he was appointed Groom of the Stole and made a Privy Counsellor.
 He was appointed a Knight of the Garter in 1801.